OmakaseaNFT/love-game/CONTRIBUTING.md

 ### 3) PR

-- Upon approval, create a PR and link the issue inside
+- Upon approval, create a PR from a fork and link the issue inside

 ### 4) Review